-Each story we produce has a musical score written just for that story; and not just for the story, but each and every word of that story.
-Why is that important?
-First off, it makes them a lot more fun to read.
-Secondly, it has been proven through the study of neuroscience that music stimulates the brain.
+Music makes books a lot more fun to read.
+But that's not all it does.
+It has been proven through the study of neuroscience that music stimulates the brain.
 A stimulated brain learns better.
 Memorizes more.
 Recalls information.
-In short, the music in our very special books can help unlock your child's ability to read. *Patent-pending format.
+Music unlocks your child's ability to read.

-Engagement and connection is the point of this first step.
+Engagement and connection are the points of this first step.
 To achieve that, have your child select the story they want to begin with.
 An engaged child will want to enjoy the story again and again.
 If they are not connected to the story, have them select a different one.
 You will know when they have found one they love.
-Encourage their desire to view it again and again, until they know it by heart.
-If your child is under the age of five, stop here; unless they have an unusually long attention span.
-When they are ready, move on to the next step.
+Encourage their desire to view it again and again.
+You will know they are ready to move on to the next step when they can recite the story to you.

 In this step the story is slower--one word at a time.
 This is important--the child begins to see the correlation between the word they hear and the one they see.
 The music that brought the story to life in the first step will help them memorize it now.